QianM2020/MsgClassify-ETL-NPL/readme.md

   The raw data: 'disaster_categories.csv' and 'disaster_messages.csv' can be accessed in folder 'data'.

   I used the ETL pipeline to clean the data.
 The cleaned data is saved as 'DisasterResponse.db' in folder 'data'.

+  * Insights from the dataset
+  	This dataset is imbalanced.
+Some labels like water,child-alone,tools, shops, firs, cold have very few data, while some like 'related', 'aid-related','Direct Report' have more examples.
+  	To some extend, this imbalance affects the model training.
+I noted that the latter 3 categories tend to be the easy-predicted results with my model.
+  	Very probably that more weights are put on these 3-4 categories when compute precision or recall for the various categories during the training process.
+  	Thus these categories turn to be match most cases, in other words, they are more possible to be predicted.

+  	One solution maybe to adjust the weights of different categories to compute their precisions or recalls.

 #model

   The trained model is stored in a pickle file: 'classifier.pkl' under folder 'models'.